Public Reference Service

 The United Nations Archives and Records Management Section is committed to providing a quality service to all its clients.
 Our research room staff will offer professional advice on aspects of your research that are relevant to United Nations archives.

 UN Archives in New York is available for consultation in the Archives and Records Management Section (ARMS) facilities in New York, subject to public access regulations.

 Members of the public may have access to:

 Documents that were accessible at the time of their creation.

 Documents which are more than 20 years old and not subject to restrictions imposed by the Secretary-General.

 Documents which are less than 20 years old and not subject to restrictions imposed by the Secretary-General, on condition that the originating office has given written consent for access.

 - Arrange an appointment for an on-site visit

-ARMS receives inquiries by e-mail, mail and fax.
-If you do not receive an answer within 5 buisness days, please resend you email as we may not have received it.
+ARMS receives enquiries by e-mail (preferred), mail and fax.
+If you do not receive an answer within 5 business days please resend your email as we may not have received it.